jncastillo3/Source-Memory-Confidence/README.md

-# sourceMem
+# Source Memory Confidence
 fMRI scripts to run source memory decision task: a paradigm developed to understand the relationship between item memory and source confidence.
+This repository contains only source code for the experimental tasks, and does **not** include required stimuli (word lists and image stimuli).

 **The study phase is comprised of two tasks:**
 1. Passive viewing: item-word pairs are presented on the screen for 2 seconds.
 No task.
 12 trials.